jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 Getting close!
 Amazed at how many of my tests _actually pass_!
 Just two sticky ones that probably indicate some faulty matrix math on my part.

 Success!
 Finally!
 Took forever (and a break) for me to realize that I was generating too many values.
 Oops!

+And all the tests pass again!
+Yay!

+Now to optimize some more!
+Let's see how many more references to `Array` we can remove.